ubc-library-rc/r-microdata/content/orientation_ctns.md

 {: .note}

 ### User guide
-The user guide usually begins with a description of the survey itself and includes sections on definitions, methodology, data collection, and more.
-Here's an excerpt from the survey description in the [CTNS 2022 user guide](https://hdl.handle.net/11272.1/AB2/PWWFK3) (p7).
+The user guide usually begins with a description of the survey and includes sections on definitions, methodology, data collection, and more.
+Here's an excerpt from the survey description in the [CTNS 2022 user guide](https://hdl.handle.net/11272.1/AB2/PWWFK3/QCE9VZ){:target="_blank"} (p7).

 > _The main objective of the Canadian Tobacco and Nicotine Survey (CTNS) is to gather information about the prevalence of cigarette smoking, vaping, cannabis and alcohol use._